 While sampling $\un{0}$ at the final step $t=0$ is not necessary, we retain it for notation simplicity.

-This sampling procedure builds on the prior work of \citet{huang2023reverse,grenioux2024stochastic}, which estimates the score function using MCMC.
-In contrast, we specifically adopt an IS- or SMC-based score estimate that also provides an unbiased estimate of the normalization constant.
-This property will be leveraged in the next section to construct intermediate target distributions for SMC.
+This sampling procedure builds on prior work of \citet{huang2023reverse,grenioux2024stochastic}, which estimate the score function using MCMC, and by \citet{he2024zeroth} which use rejection sampling.
+We formalize these ideas by defining an extended proposal distribution that incorporates randomness in MC score estimates.
+In particular, we adopt an IS or AIS-based MC approach that also provides an unbiased estimate of the normalization constant, a property that, in principle, can be achieved by the rejection sampling approach of \citet{he2024zeroth} as well.
+This property will be leveraged in the next part to construct intermediate targets for \ourmethod.